Phony Ferraris, ‘Shamborghinis’ seized at Brazil factory

 Officials didn’t say what sort of parts were used to build the vehicles, but they distributed photos showing sleek bodies, as well as badges and accessories emblazoned with the Italian brands.

 Monday’s raid followed a complaint by the Italian companies.

-Eight partially finished vehicles were seized.
+Eight partially finished vehicles were seized in the raid, and police said they are investigating how many were made.